anosh-gem/anosh-animate/README.md

 <link rel="stylesheet" href="">
 <head>
 ```
-ok <span style="color:green;">now you are connected to anosh-animate library you can use all features</span>
+<span style="color:green;">now you are connected to anosh-animate library you can use all features</span>

 #how to use

 ![How to use](functionality/how%20to%20use.png)